HR apps for Microsoft Teams that boost employee engagement

 Microsoft Teams supports a great employee experience.
 It's one of the reasons you use it.
 Different channels (video, phone, direct messaging) provide flexibility, so communication works no matter who’s involved.
 Formal and informal groups let people connect through shared interests as well as business needs.
 And desktop and mobile options mean employees can be in the office, at home, or sat out enjoying the sunshine.

 So, if you have Microsoft Teams in place, there's an argument you could pick any HR engagement tool.
 But to make employee engagement successful, you need fully integrated HR apps for Microsoft Teams, like Weekly10.
-Not only do you get the functionality and reporting you need, but you also get these benefits:

-- Increased adoption.
 Employees are more likely to use a system that looks and feels familiar.
 And it keeps everything in one place.
 They're already in Microsoft Teams so jumping to the weekly check-in element feels easy and soon becomes second nature.

 Employee engagement isn't rocket science.
-But you need the right tools and processes for success.
+But you do need the right tools and processes for success.
 So your start point is introducing weekly check-ins.
-And you can use our Guide to employee engagement in a remote working world to plan your next steps, while managers get used to the new approach.